Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 Last, it is important to keep your claws in good condition so that they are not too long, which could cause discomfort or even break and hurt you.
 Whether you live exclusively indoors or have access to the outdoors, should be checked once a month: if natural wear and tear is not enough, must be trimmed manually.
 This does not prevent you from having a scratching post at your disposal., otherwise it will fall back on the furniture, something he does without hesitation if necessary.

 Whether the fur, the ears, the eyes, teeth or claws, caring for a Siamese is not particularly complex.
-However, it helps to know what to do: this not only ensures that action is taken effectively, but also that there is no risk of injuring or traumatizing the animal.
-Therefore, it is advisable to seek advice from a veterinarian or professional groomer the first time.
+But, it helps to know what to do: this not only ensures that action is taken effectively, but also that there is no risk of injuring or traumatizing the animal.
+So, it is advisable to seek advice from a veterinarian or professional groomer the first time.

 This cat has a very strong relationship with its owner.
 For this reason, if the owner knows how to do it well, grooming sessions can become moments of tenderness and shared complicity.
 This is more likely if the cat is used to it from a young age.